-52. CONSULTATION WITH STAFF
+53. CONSULTATION WITH STAFF

-- 52.1 The University is committed to direct consultation with staff and where they so choose, their representative, to ensure that they are informed about workplace matters affecting them.
+- 53.1 The University will consult with staff and where they so choose, their representative, to ensure that they are informed about workplace matters affecting them.
 Consultation is providing the individual, or other relevant persons, with a bona fide opportunity to influence the decision maker.
 Consultation is not perfunctory advice on what is about to happen.
-Consultation is not joint decision making or even a negative or frustrating barrier to the prerogative of management to make decisions.
-Consultation allows the decision making process to be informed, particularly as it may affect the employment prospects of individuals. - 52.2 Key mechanisms for communication and consultation include but are not limited to meetings and email, or other forms of appropriate communication as determined by the University.
+Consultation allows the decision making process to be informed, particularly as it may affect the employment prospects of individuals.
+Matters raised in writing by staff members during consultation will be properly considered, and an appropriate written response to each matter or feedback theme will be provided by the University. - 53.2 Key mechanisms for communication and consultation include but are not limited to meetings and email, or other forms of appropriate communication as determined by the University.

-53. CONSULTATION WITH UNIONS
+54. CONSULTATION WITH UNIONS

-- 53.1 The University is committed to consultation with the unions on matters pertaining to this Agreement and related policies, procedures and guidelines.
-It is accepted that the sharing of information and exchange of views will assist in promoting a positive industrial relations environment. - 53.2 Matters relating to the implementation of this Agreement may be raised at any time and meetings to discuss issues will take place as required.
+The University will consult with the unions on all matters pertaining to this Agreement and related policies, procedures and guidelines.
+It is accepted that the regular sharing of information and exchange of views will assist in promoting a positive industrial relations environment.

-54. CHANGES TO REGULAR ROSTERS OR HOURS OF WORK
+55. CHANGES TO REGULAR ROSTERS OR HOURS OF WORK

-- 54.1 Where a supervisor proposes to change the regular ordinary hours of work or roster of a staff member, the supervisor will consult with the staff member and where they choose, a representative, and: - a) Provide information about the change; and - b) Invite the staff member to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities). - 54.2 The supervisor will consider the views about the impact of the change prior to a decision to change the regular ordinary hours of work or roster of the staff member concerned.
+- 55.1 Where the University proposes to change the regular ordinary hours of work or roster of a staff member, the University will consult with the staff member and where the staff member chooses, a representative, and: - a) Provide information about the proposed change and the anticipated impact on the staff member; and - b) Invite the staff member to give their views about the anticipated impact of the change (including any impact in relation to their family or caring responsibilities). - 55.2 The University will take staff views about the anticipated impact of the change into account prior to a decision to change the regular ordinary hours of work or roster of the staff member concerned and will extend reasonable endeavours to accommodate the staff member's circumstances.

-55. MAJOR WORKPLACE CHANGE
+56. MAJOR WORKPLACE CHANGE